CHERIN-SV/Biblius-Maximus/README.md

 - Clicking a category button loads books dynamically with stock & price updates.

 ---
-📘 Developer Guide
+##📘 Developer Guide

+Welcome to the **Biblius Maximus Developer Guide** – your quick start manual for running, building, and contributing to the project.
+This guide covers everything from starting the local development server to testing and building production-ready artifacts.

-🚀 Development Server
+##🚀 Development Server

 ng serve